RoberVH/pro-pon-nextjs/README.md

 A DApp for issuing & reciving RFPs documents on the Blockchain
 ## Publish RFPs to Blockchain

+## Splitted contract version
+This new deployment comunicate with proponData Contract to read data and proponLogic Contract to make changes to data This allow have more code at Logic that was falling larger than allowed on Polygon EVM and to ve able to migrate Logic without modifying historic data

 ## Test site deployed to Vercel
 ### pro-pon.vercel.app